Take Profit Calculator

 What is a take profit / TP calculator?

-A take profit (TP) calculator helps traders calculate their exact exit points for trades to lock in profits at one ore several levels.
+A take profit calculator helps traders calculate their exact exit points for trades to lock in profits at one ore several levels.
 It uses the entry price, trade size, and profit percentage to determine where a trader should close their position.
 The calculator simplifies the process of setting take profit levels, making trading decisions faster and more accurate.

 How does a take profit calculator work?